(Agent Cooper with the dwarf-spirit or ‘Man from Another Place’ in the Black Lodge, in Twin Peaks)

 Just recently, I was looking through Western occultist Francis King’s 1990 book on Tantra called ‘Tantra: The Way of Action,’ and was surprised to see Blavatskyian tropes of dark Dukpa sorcerers alive and kicking in his writing.

 Here King confidently reproduces what are now familiar Theosophical categories that equate the Drukpa Kagyu with evil sorcerers and claims that Chod practitioners kidnap teenage girls for black magic sex rites.
 He states that Tibetans have ‘forgotten’ that what they practice is really tantra and that they look at it as something sketchy and of questionable value, and assures us that only Tibetan (but not Hindu) yogis take a prescriptive rather than descriptive stance on engaging with chakras in the context of sadhana practice (this is not the case).
 In addition, in a well-worn move in Western esotericism, King defaults to invocations of the ‘universalism of technique’.
 By saying that the mechanisms and net effect of Tibetan yoga and Western ritual magic Kabbalistic meditations are really ultimately the same, he is able to both cover up his unfamiliarity with indigenous sources and to suggest that Tibetan culture and religion is really not worth outsiders bothering with anyway – a curious claim for a white man who decided to write a book about Indian and Tibetan religion to make money, if you stop and think about it.
 “For any non-Tibetan to engage in physical activities even remotely resembling those which are integral to the Chod rite” King tell us, “would be both pointless and clear evidence of psychic pathology.”
+(Spoiler, thousands of white people do practice Tibetan Buddhism, and many Tibetan teachers continue to teach it to them, without feeling that doing so is pointless or pathological).

 King’s approach above could be summed up something like this: ‘Tibetans kind of do a bunch of stuff in their meditations, but if Westerners practiced it it would be deviant and pathological ‘cos Tibetans’ psychology and society is pre-modern, kind of gross/scary and sooo different to white peoples’.
 But wait, don’t worry!
 The Middle Pillar meditation of post-Victorian Western ritual magic is basically Kundalini, and Qabala is like the Yoga of the West so I’m just gonna teach you my Victorian occultism version of Tantra while still pretending to be an expert in Indo-Tibetan traditions‘.